Europe is more accessible than ever. You can find incredibly low fares to the continent, and budget airlines are a great choice for a cheap flight.

 My husband and I scored an amazing deal to Ireland in July 2017.
 We paid a total of $900 for two round-trip tickets from Providence, Rhode Island, to Dublin on Norwegian Air.
 (Editor’s Note: As of September 2022, Norwegian Air no longer has U.S. routes.)

 Unfortunately, less than 12 hours before our flight was scheduled to take off, we received a disheartening text message from the airline: Our flight was canceled.

-The airline shortly rebooked our flight for the next day, but we lost a night at a non refundable hotel and an entire day of our trip.
+The airline quickly rebooked our flight for the next day, but we had to pay to spend the night in a hotel and lost an entire day of our trip.

 While I assumed the airline owed me for my hotel expenses, I didn’t realize just how many rights passengers actually have in this situation.

 You Can Get Paid for Flight Delays and Cancellations